direct to content

 History

-In 2006, during dredging operations prior to the construction of a jetty, an archaeological survey discovered the remains of a Roman-era vessel.
-The archaeologists carried out an underwater survey that recovered almost 2,000 pieces.
-The discovery of the shipwreck even forced the design of the jetty to be displaced so as not to affect the wreck.
+In 2006, during dredging operations prior to the construction of a jetty in Ciutadella on the island of Menorca, an archaeological survey discovered archaeological remains on the seabed.
+Archaeologists carried out an underwater survey that recovered almost 2,000 artefacts.
+They turned out to be from Roman, Medieval and modern vessels.
+The site with the Roman-era finds was called Cala en Busquets 1.
+The discovery of the remains caused the building site of the jetty to be moved so as not to affect the wrecks.

-Among the 25 intact pieces that have been recovered and restored, the set of amphoras Dr. 20 stands out, with the hypothesis that it is the containers for the transport of commercial oil and grapes (wine) carried by one of the Roman-era vessels sunk in the port of Ciutadella.
+Among the 25 intact pieces that have been recovered and restored, a set of 20 amphoras in the style of the Baetica region (1st century CE, south of Spain), with the hypothesis that these were containers used for the commercial transport of oil and wine carried by one of the Roman-era vessels that sunk in the port of Ciutadella.

-Another of the objects that has been restored is a Roman lamp with the drawing of a male character that looks like a gladiator with a shield in his right hand.
+Another of the objects that has been restored is a Roman lamp with the depiction of a male character that looks like a gladiator with a shield in his right hand.

-Several examples of "sigillata" pottery stand out, such as a plate decorated with the initials "S.M.F.".
-In addition, vases, clay pots, amphora stoppers and a glass bottle, among others, have been recovered.
+Several examples of so-called 'sigillata' pottery stand out, such as a plate decorated with the initials 'S.M.F.'.
+In addition, vases, clay pots, amphora stoppers and a glass bottle, among other things, have been recovered.

 Description